zeyap/legacy-personal-website/_posts/2015-07-30-Redesigning-Gestures.markdown

   </tbody>
 </table>

-An overall command-gesture score was calculated by summng 7 varaibles.
+<p>An overall command-gesture score was calculated by summng 7 varaibles.
 The highest-scored gesture was proposed for each command.
-See the paper for more detail on the gesture set and scores.
+See the paper for more detail on the gesture set and scores.</p>
         </div>
 		<div class="col">
 		<div id="container2" style="width:100%; height:500px;"></div>